-Course Topics: This course is designed specifically for students who intend to teach in elementary school.
-Its purpose is to provide the mathematical background necessary for teaching, with confidence and imagination, the basic concepts of mathematics as well as techniques of problem-solving.
+Course Topics: The purpose of this course is to provide the mathematical background necessary for teaching with confidence and imagination the basic concepts of mathematics as well as techniques of problem-solving.
+Topics will include; sets, whole numbers, properties of numbers, fractions, decimals, numerical operations, decimals, ratios, proportions, percent, integers, real numbers, and geometry.
+These topics are covered in chapters 1 through 9 and chapters 12 through 14 in the text.
 Throughout, the emphasis will be on basic ideas, problem-solving, and the larger historical and cultural contexts of mathematics.
-Additionally, students will develop an empathy for learning basic mathematics.